lanesmith/Chalokwa-Battery-Analysis/README.md

 away was that the battery system is failing, likely due to a combination high ambient temperature and daily cycling.
 An increase in load was observed, but it does not appear to be the cause of the increase in interruptions in service.
 Rather, the increased loading appears to simply have hastened the process of notifying that the battery system was failing.
 The tools and data contained within this package will allow for similar data analysis.
-All data was acquired from KWH's website (kw4h.org).
+All data was acquired from [KWH's website](kw4h.org).

 ## Package Contents
-`/tools`
-  `data_grab.py`
+`/tools`: Contains the following modules:
-    Reads .csv data downloaded from kw4h.org and saves it as a pickled DataFrame `data_view.py`
+- `data_grab.py`: Reads .csv data downloaded from [KWH's website](kw4h.org) and saves it as a pickled DataFrame
-    Reads the pickled DataFrames and generates various plots including the listed data sets
+- `data_view.py`: Reads the pickled DataFrames and generates various plots including the listed data sets

-`/data`
-  Contains pickled DataFrames of the following data:
+`/data`: Contains pickled DataFrames of the following data:
 - Battery Voltage
 - Battery Current
 - Power into the Inverter
 - PV Generation
 - Ambient Temperature
 - Freezer Temperature

 ## Software Requirements
 To use the included tools, the following software is required: